 This benefit can save you money instead of paying for third party cell phone insurance.

 Here are the the full terms and conditions of the program.

 Similar but Better Cards

 Besides the cell phone insurance benefit, there are lots of no-fee credit cards that earn more cash back for regular spending, including:

 - Chase Freedom Unlimited – Earn 1.5% cash back per $1 you spend.
 Here’s my review of the Freedom Unlimited.

 - Citi Double Cash Card – Earn 1% cash back on purchases and 1% cash back as you pay for those purchases in full or over time.
 Here’s my review.

-- Discover It Miles – Earn 1.5 miles per $1 you spend (doubled at the end of the first 12 billing cycles for new cardholders, so effectively 3% back for the 1st year).
+- Discover it® Miles – Earn 1.5 miles per $1 you spend (matched at the end of the first 12 billing cycles for new cardholders).
 Here’s my review of the card.